telehack-foundation/.github/basic.md

 ## What is TeleBASIC?

-TeleBASIC is the flavour of [BASIC](https://en.wikipedia.org/wiki/BASIC) (Beginners' All-purpose Symbolic Instruction Code), used on [Telehack](https://telehack.com/).
-TeleBASIC is based on [Dartmouth Time Sharing System](https://en.wikipedia.org/wiki/Dartmouth_Time_Sharing_System) BASIC, but with a large number of additional features, such as support for regular expressions, UNIX timestamps, many common hashing/encoding algorithms, multi-dimensional arrays, and the ability to use alphanumeric indices.
+TeleBASIC is the flavour of BASIC (Beginners' All-purpose Symbolic Instruction Code), that is used on [Telehack](https://telehack.com/).
+TeleBASIC is based on the original Dartmouth BASIC, but with a large number of additional features, such as support for regular expressions, UNIX timestamps, many common hashing/encoding algorithms, multi-dimensional arrays, and the ability to use alphanumeric indices.

-Features from other types of BASIC such as [HP2000 Access BASIC](https://en.wikipedia.org/wiki/HP_Time-Shared_BASIC), and [Commodore BASIC](https://en.wikipedia.org/wiki/Commodore_BASIC) have been added for increased compatibility and functionality.
+Features from other types of BASIC such as HP2000 Access BASIC and Commodore BASIC have been added for increased compatibility and functionality.

-TeleBASIC is actively maintained by [The Telehack Foundation](https://github.com/orgs/telehack-foundation/people/).
+TeleBASIC has a wide user-base and is actively maintained by members of [The Telehack Foundation](https://github.com/orgs/telehack-foundation/people/).

 ## Table of Contents